 4. Assess the hose and check for blockages

 There might be an obvious problem that’s preventing drainage, such as a blockage or your hose not being screwed on correctly.
-If you find a blockage, be sure to clear it, and also assess whether your drainage hose is still in good shape, or if you need a new one.
-If your machine uses a filter alongside the drainage hose, then be sure to clean your filter too, where build-up could be causing troublesome issues.
+If you find a blockage, clear it and assess whether your drainage hose is still in good shape or if you need a new one.
+If your machine uses a filter alongside the drainage hose, then be sure to clean your filter, too, where build-up could be causing troublesome issues.

 5. Reconnect your hose and turn back on the power and water supply

-If you’ve successfully solved your drainage issue, then all you need to do is connect your machine back up to power and water.
-However, if you’re still running into problems, then be sure to check your water supply is properly engaged, and consider calling in a professional for a better prognosis of your machine’s problems.
+If you’ve successfully solved your drainage issue, all you need to do is reconnect your machine to power and water.
+However, if you’re still having problems, be sure to check that your water supply is properly engaged and consider calling in a professional for a better prognosis of your machine’s problems.